plouc/nivo/README.md

 ## Installation

-In order to use nivo, you must install the core package and then pick the packages according to the charts you wish to use.
+In order to use nivo, you just have to pick the scoped `@nivo` packages according to the charts you wish to use.

 ```
-yarn add @nivo/core @nivo/bar ...
+yarn add @nivo/bar @nivo/sankey ...
 ```

 ## Features